If you are traveling to the United States, there’s a good chance that Washington DC is high on your list. And deservingly so!

 Because of this high demand, it’s best to have your accommodation booked as far ahead of time as possible.

-With the help of this ultimate guide, you’ll know where the best hostels in Washington DC are, and which one of them fits your travel-needs.
+With the help of this ultimate guide, you’ll know Where to Stay in Washington D.C. and which of these hostels fits your travel-needs.

 This is because we…